TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/011 Many-many relationships.md

 }
 ```
 This time we can't put a foreign key in either of the classes.
 A \*:\* relationship is modelled with a join table, and EFC will automatically create this for us behind the scenes.\
 When we apply the upcoming migration, you will see this join table in the database.
+My join table is called `BookCategory`.

 ### Add DbSet
 Add a new DbSet to the AppContext class: